vikejs/vike-react/packages/vike-react-apollo/README.md

 #### `Loading` config

 If you set `Loading` to `false`, the component is not wrapped with a [`Suspense`](https://react.dev/reference/react/Suspense).
-You can set a page-level loading component by defining the `Loading` config:
+You can define a page-level loading component by setting the `Loading` config:

 ```jsx
 // +Loading.jsx